 If you recovered in the operating room only to discover that someone left a clamp in your abdomen, you probably would want to be compensated for your suffering.
 But which parties are ultimately responsible and what kinds of damages may you claim from each defendant?
 Malpractice claims are usually quite complex, but determining vicarious liability can make it even more difficult.
-Before you hire an attorney, though, you owe it to yourself to have a legal professional review your claim at no charge.
+Before you hire an attorney, though, you owe it to yourself to have a legal professional review your claim.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.